 Limiting is basically the same as compression – only viewed from the “other side”.
 It’s a basically a compressor with an infinitely high ratio that slams the signal down once it reaches the set threshold.

-While you can definitely use in the mixing of each track, it’s more of a mastering tool I think.
+While you can definitely use it in the mixing of each track, it’s more of a mastering tool I think.
 It’s a way of making sure that nothing exceeds 0dB.

 Important to know: A lossless file, like a wav from your editing suite, will peak exactly where it “should”.
 If you limit to -1dB, the .wav will peak at -1dB.
 But nobody distributes their podcast as .wav, because that’d be ridiculous.
 Once you convert to a lossy format like mp3, there will be higher peaks.
 This has to do with the way data compression works: There are simply not as many data points, and by “jumping” from one to the next, there can be higher peaks than in the original file.